5 Renter-Friendly Ways To Display Art

 3. Utilise Surfaces

 Another great way to display canvas paintings and framed artworks is by leaning them against a wall.
-Simply place them on a shelf, desk or another suitable surface.
-The best thing about this tip is you can reorganise and redecorate whenever you want by simply picking it up and putting it down in its new spot.
-Channel your inner-interior designer and curate your artwork with other decor items, such as handles and vases.
+Simply place them on a shelf, desk, or another suitable surface.
+The best thing about this tip is that you can reorganise and redecorate whenever you want by simply picking them up and putting them down in their new spot.
+Channel your inner interior designer and curate your artwork with other decor items, such as handles and vases.

 Display art by leaning it against the wall like this Nalisa in Spring by Yunn Ru Soo.